aeternity/tutorials/get-started-with-unit-testing.md

 }
 ```

-This structure makes it very convenient for creation of SDK client instances:
+This structure makes it very convenient for the creation of SDK client instances:
 ```
 // Create client objects
 owner = await Ae({